Legal Header

 clean coal

 Clean coal is coal that has been processed for export by washing raw coal to remove soil and rock sediment.
 While subbituminous coal is burned without any form of upgrading, both metallurgical and thermal bituminous coal are sent in raw form to a preparation plant to be processed into clean coal.
-On average, about 65 per cent of raw metallurgical bituminous coal and less than 50 per cent of raw thermal bituminous coal is recovered as clean coal in Alberta.
+On average, about 65% of raw metallurgical bituminous coal and less than 50% of raw thermal bituminous coal is recovered as clean coal in Alberta.
 Subbituminous raw coal and both types of clean bituminous coal are collectively known as marketable coal.

 coal

-A combustible sedimentary rock that contains at least 50 per cent by weight organic matter formed from plant or algal matter (Coal Conservation Act, section 1(1)(d)).
+A combustible sedimentary rock that contains at least 50% by weight organic matter formed from plant or algal matter (Coal Conservation Act, section 1(1)(d)).

 coalbed methane (CBM)